 - National Oceanic and Atmospheric Administration does research to protect the oceans.
 It also operates the National Weather Service.

 - National Technical Information Services uses government-sponsored research to help businesses.

 - National Telecommunications and Information Administration expands broadband capabilities to rural communities.

 - Patent and Trademark Office protects intellectual property.

 How It Affects the U.S. Economy

 The International Trade Administration (ITA) helps companies learn how to export.
-It also has 258 offices globally to promote U.S. trade in foreign markets.
-The Market Access and Compliance unit enforces free trade agreements, and takes action on violations of international trade law.The Manufacturing and Services unit strengthens U.S. industry competitiveness by analyzing trade data to use in developing trade policy.
-The Import Administration enforces anti-dumping violations.
+It also has about 170 offices globally to promote U.S. trade in foreign markets.
+ITA enforces free trade agreements and takes action on violations of international trade law, strengthens U.S. industry competitiveness by analyzing trade data to use in developing trade policy, and enforces anti-dumping violations.